meribold/meribold.org/_drafts/critique-of-rms-open-letter.md

-also told of at least one (non-binary) transgender person that does agree with the open letter's assertion that Stallman's proposal is, in fact, "poorly disguised transphobia".[^fucking-transphobic] I'm tempted to err on the side of assuming good intentions.
+also told of at least one (non-binary) transgender person that does agree with the open letter's assertion that Stallman's proposal is, in fact, "poorly disguised transphobia".[^fucking-transphobic] I'm tempted to err on the side of assuming good intentions here.
 To me this looks like Stallman's typical willingness to die on strange, idiosyncratic hills.
 You can have your own opinion.
 Or maybe you can't.
 Remember, there "is no space to argue over whether a comment was transphobic".